 Flavia Guella

-Flavia Guella received the B.S. and M.S. (both with summa cum laude) in Electronics Engineering from Università degli Studi di Palermo in 2020, and Politecnico di Torino in 2023, respectively.
-She is currently pursuing the Ph.D. program in Electronics and Communications Engineering at Politecnico di Torino, under the supervision of Prof. Maurizio Martina and Prof. Guido Masera.
+Flavia Guella is a Ph.D. student in Electronics and Communications Engineering at Politecnico di Torino, under the supervision of Prof. Maurizio Martina.
 Her research interests include RISC-V based in-cache computing, and co-design methodologies for the efficient deployment of neural networks on low-power systems.

 Session